Academich/reaction_space_ptsne/README.md

 __Exploring Chemical Reaction Space With Reaction Difference Fingerprints and Parametric t-SNE__
 _Mikhail G. Andronov,Maxim V. Fedorov,and Sergey Sosnin_

-This is the repositary accompanying tha paper.
+This is the repositary accompanying the paper.
 It contains a pytorch implementation of the parametric t-SNE algorithm and the pretrained models to visualize chemical reaction space.

 ![image](space.png)
 ## Usage